 Just twenty days after the New Year Festival the ceremony known as the Inebriation of Hwt-Hrw occurs…What end does this festival serve?
 In many ancient cultures, intoxication was seen as a means by which communication with, and awareness of, spiritual realities could be achieved…Inebriation also was achieved through the use of chanting, fasting, dance and music.
 In essence these were all seen as a means to create an altered state allowing one to become more open to the spiritual forces around them.
 The Goddess Hwt-Hrw’s title “Lady of Drunkenness” clearly reveals this aspect of Her nature.
 This “sacred drunkenness” or “sober drunkenness” can take on many forms…A [profound] intoxicating state of mind occurs when communing with the divine.

-- First, occult practice includes seeking God or truth beyond nature, reason and the rational mind; that is, in the supernatural realm.
+- Occult practice includes seeking God or truth beyond nature, reason and the rational mind; that is, in the supernatural realm.

-- Occult practice is based on a belief that communion with God comes through subjective, supernatural experience outside of biblical means.
+- Occult practice is based on a belief that communion with God comes through subjective, supernatural experience.

 - Occult practice involves seeking supernatural energy, spirits, power, presence, influence, action or enchantments.

-To seek God in spiritual drunkenness clearly fits all aspects of the definition.
-It involves communing with God (as it is thought) beyond nature, reason and the mind: occultists do not seek God in His Word, nor in prayer or mindful obedience, but through delving into the spirit realm for experience.
-It is thought that feelings of rapture and joy mean one has found “the father’s heart” and is communing with Him.
-And it involves the action of manifest presence upon the mind and spirit, with the extreme results of mental numbness, loss of balance, etc.
+To seek “spiritual drunkenness” in order to commune with God under the influence of a manifest, supernatural spirit clearly fits all aspects of the definition.
+It involves communing with God (as it is thought) beyond nature, reason and the mind.
+It is based on the belief that feelings of rapture and joy mean one has found “the father’s heart.”
+It invites and allows the direct action of supernatural forces upon the human mind and spirit, with altered consciousness and the extreme results of mental numbness, loss of balance, etc.

-As is generally the case in occultism, the Word of God and the place of the Scriptures as our source of very life are forgotten.
-Experience reigns supreme.
+In occultism, experience reigns supreme.
 But practitioners are not experiencing God.
-They are experiencing Satan, or of satanic spirits, for Satan is god of the occult.
-There they commune with him, and in drunkenness they experience his depths.
-They seek him out, lie with him and stagger under his influence, all the time worshipping him as God, praising him and rejoicing.
-I would venture to say that spiritual drunkenness it is an extreme form of spiritual adultery that involves the whole of the person: soul, spirit, emotions, mind and flesh.
+They are experiencing Satan or his spirits, for Satan is god of the occult.
+Staggering under his influence, deceived, they worship the serpent as God, praising and rejoicing.
+Spiritual drunkenness is an extreme form of spiritual adultery that involves the whole of the person: soul, spirit, emotions, mind and flesh.
 It is a complete giving over to Satan, the very enemy of the soul.
-How deceptive and evil it really is.
+It is drinking from the cup of demons.

-Those who indulge in spiritual drunkenness (or any other form of occultism or apostasy, of course) will, as they progress along the path they have chosen, become increasingly blind to the things of the Spirit of God.
-In particular, their hearts will be hardened to the Word, and they will be increasingly disabled from understanding it.
+Those who become involved in the occult will, as they progress along the path they have chosen, become increasingly blind to the true things of the Spirit of God.
+Their hearts will be hardened to the Word, and they will be increasingly incapable of understanding it.
 The Scriptures will become to them as a book shut and sealed.
 Their understanding will be darkened and darkened.
-Hear Isaiah describe this:
+The prophet Isaiah wrote: